Foreign policy of the Biden administration: United Kingdom

-On January 23, 2021, Biden and British Prime Minister Boris Johnson had a phone call.
+In January 2021, Biden and British Prime Minister Boris Johnson had a phone call.
 With the U.K. assuming control over its trade policy after the completion of Brexit and the withdrawal from the European Economic Area, Johnson pushed Biden for a new trade deal that would unite a global response to the COVID-19 pandemic.
-The Biden administration signaled that it is unlikely to push for a U.K.-U.S. free trade agreement (a major priority for Johnson) early on in Biden's term, as Biden has expressed a desire for the U.S. to make "major investments in American workers and our infrastructure" before entering into new free trade agreements.
+The Biden administration signaled that it was unlikely to push for a U.K.-U.S. free trade agreement (a major priority for Johnson) early on in Biden's term, as Biden expressed a desire for the U.S. to make "major investments in American workers and our infrastructure" before entering into new free trade agreements.

-On June 13, 2021, President and Mrs. Biden met with Queen Elizabeth II at Windsor Castle while on their visit to the U.K. for the G7 Summit.
-The visit included a Guard of Honour and afternoon tea with the Queen.
-After the meeting, Biden said that the Queen was "very generous" and he told reporters that "she reminded me of my mother".
-Biden also revealed that during their meeting, the Queen asked about Vladimir Putin and Xi Jinping.
+In June 2021, the president and the first lady met with Queen Elizabeth II at Windsor Castle while on their visit to the U.K. for the G7 Summit.
+The visit included a Guard of Honour and an afternoon tea with the Queen.
+Biden later revealed that the Queen asked about Vladimir Putin and Xi Jinping.

-On July 10, 2023, President Biden visited the UK, holding meetings with Prime Minister Rishi Sunak and King Charles III.
+In July 2023, President Biden visited the UK, holding meetings with Prime Minister Rishi Sunak and King Charles III.
 Discussions centered around climate change and strengthening NATO, while controversy arose over the US decision to supply cluster munitions to Ukraine, which are banned in many NATO countries.

 New Atlantic Charter

-On June 10, 2021, Biden and then-British Prime Minister Boris Johnson issued the New Atlantic Charter while in Cornwall, England.
-The Charter has been described as a "revitalized" version of the original Atlantic Charter which was signed by President Franklin D. Roosevelt and Prime Minister Winston Churchill eighty years prior.
-A statement issued by the White House described the New Atlantic Charter as aimed to meet the "new challenges of the 21st century," while also "building on the commitments and aspirations set out eighty years ago."
+In June 2021, Biden and Boris Johnson issued the New Atlantic Charter, based on the doctrine of New Atlanticism, while in Cornwall, England.
+The White House described it as a version of the two countries' 1941 Atlantic Charter which would meet the "new challenges of the 21st century".

 Northern Ireland

-Biden has routinely iterated his commitment to maintaining peace in Northern Ireland by resisting the possibility of a hard border as a result of Brexit.
+Biden routinely iterated his commitment to maintaining peace in Northern Ireland by resisting the possibility of a hard border as a result of Brexit.
 When asked by The Irish Times in March 2021 about comments made by Irish foreign minister Simon Coveney that the U.K. "cannot be trusted" on the Northern Ireland Protocol, White House press secretary Jen Psaki stated that "President Biden has been unequivocal about his support for the Good Friday Agreement".
 As part of his own Irish-American heritage, Psaki stated that Biden "has a special place in his heart for the Irish" underpinning his commitment to Northern Ireland's peace.

-On April 11, 2023, Biden visited Belfast where he gave a speech to students at the new Ulster University campus there, and met with the new Prime Minister Rishi Sunak to discuss continuing the Good Friday Agreement on its 25th anniversary, and improving U.K.–U.S. economic relations.
+In April 2023, Biden visited Belfast, where he gave a speech to students at the new Ulster University campus there, and met with the new Prime Minister, Rishi Sunak, to discuss continuing the Good Friday Agreement on its 25th anniversary and improving U.K.–U.S. economic relations.